-An electric motor is an electrical machine that converts electrical energy into mechanical energy.
+An electric motor is an electrical machine that converts the electrical energy into mechanical energy.
 Most electric motors operate through the interaction between the motor's magnetic field and electric current in a wire winding to generate force in the form of rotation of a shaft.
 Electric motors produce linear or rotary force (torque).
 Basically, the motor of an electric skateboard is going to be the main determinant of your speed and torque.

-Rotor- In an electric motor, the moving part is the rotor, which turns the shaft to deliver mechanical power.
+Rotor- In an electric motor, the moving part is the rotor, which turns the shaft to deliver the mechanical power.
 The rotor usually has conductors laid into it that carry currents, which interact with the magnetic field of the stator to generate the forces that turn the shaft.

 Bearings- The rotor is supported by bearings, which allow the rotor to turn on its axis.
 The bearings are in turn supported by the motor housing.
 The motor shaft extends through the bearings to the outside of the motor, where the load is applied.